lgdd/lfr-cli/README.md

 brew tap lgdd/homebrew-tap
 brew install lfr-cli
 ```
+> if you already installed it using `brew install liferay-cli`, make sure to run `brew update` to be able to update to the latest version matching the new name.

 For Windows, go to the [release page](https://github.com/lgdd/lfr-cli/releases) and download the zip file corresponding to your architecture.
 Then extract `lfr.exe` from the archive and move to the folder of your choice. **Make sure that the chosen folder is included in the `%PATH%` environment variable.**

 ### Completions